 CT: Lack of contrast results in poor differentiation on non-contrast CT images.
 As a result, iodinated contrast is used which helps in differentiating blood and endocardial borders.
 The automated methods are used which depend on Hounsfield unit measurements.
 These measurements and contrast play an important role in differentiating LV cavity from endocardium.
 LVEF can be calculated using the Simpson method.
 This involves generating and tracing reconstructed short-axis cine images of the heart.
 Determining the LV shape is essential as this technique involves the tracing of the entire LV cavity using the Simpson method.
-Definition of the endocardial border is directly related to the timing of the contrast bolus.
+The definition of the endocardial border is directly related to the timing of the contrast bolus.
 Unlike the MRI, CT images are obtained with a single breath hold.
 However, one has to take into consideration the patient's poor renal function and contrast allergies while using the contrast material which can limit the use of this modality.

 Nuclear Cardiac Imaging: There are different techniques available to calculate LVEF.
 Two most commonly employed nuclear cardiac imaging modalities to calculate LVEF are gated equilibrium radionuclide angiography (multiple-gated acquisition [MUGA] scan) and gated myocardial perfusion imaging with either single photon emission computed tomography (SPECT) or positron emission tomography (PET) radionuclide angiography.

 Radionuclide Angiography: This is a technique in which patient's red blood cells are labeled with technetium 99m pertechnetate.
 Planar images of the left ventricle are obtained.
 However, SPECT images can also be obtained.
 Planar imaging to calculate LVEF calculation requires differentiation of left and right ventricle with left anterior oblique projection.
 LV region of interest is determined following which the radioactivity counts within that region are analyzed.
 Analyzing radioactivity counts within that identified region is important as this technique studies the changes in radioactivity in the left ventricle between end-systolic phase and end-diastolic phase instead of truly measuring volumes of the left ventricle.
 ECG guidance is used to gate image acquisition over multiple cardiac cycles.
 Each cardiac cycle is later separated into a predetermined number of intervals (16 or 32), relating to the number of frames (images) per cardiac cycle.
-Frame with the highest count represents the end-diastole and frame with the lowest count represent the end-systole.
+Frame with the highest count represents the end-diastole and frame with the lowest count represents the end-systole.

 Gated myocardial perfusion single-photon emission computed tomography and positron emission tomography technique: Radiolabelled myocardial perfusion agent such as technetium 99m-radiolabelled sestamibi or tetrofosmin is initially injected into a patient.
 Ammonia, rubidium or fluorodeoxyglucose can be used as imaging agents.
 LVEF can be calculated along with a myocardial perfusion study.
 This helps in analyzing function and perfusion with one test.
 Imaging agents enter the myocardium once injected into the patient.
 ECG-gated images are obtained.
 The ECG gating helps in dividing the cardiac cycle into a pre-calculated number of frames (images) per each cycle (could be 8 or 16).
 Automated edge detection software plays an important role in analyzing a reconstructed three-dimensional data to determine LVEF.
 This technique will require a three-dimensional data set as a result of which assumptions of the LV cavity need to be determined.
 The border between the high LV myocardium and the count poor LV cavity can be differentiated by the software used in the technique.
-EDV and ESV are the two important variables which can be obtained by calculating LV cavity volume during every cardiac cycle frames.
+EDV and ESV are the two important variables that can be obtained by calculating LV cavity volume during every cardiac cycle frames.

-Left Ventricular Contrast Ventriculography during invasive catheterization: This technique requires a pigtail catheter to inject contrast medium into the ventricular cavity.
+Left Ventricular Contrast Ventriculography during invasive catheterization: This technique requires a pigtail catheter to inject a contrast medium into the ventricular cavity.
 This position opacifies the cavity from the basal part up to the apex, does not hinder the mitral subvalvular apparatus, and causes little ventricular ectopic activity.
 Thirty degrees right oblique and 60 degrees left anterior oblique are the most commonly used views.
 The right anterior oblique view is cheaper and uses less radiation, and thus, is more commonly used.
 Various geometric methods have been developed that help in determining LVEF.
 These methods are based on determining ventricular volumes using mathematical models that assume that the ventricular cavity is symmetrical.
 Initially, ESV and EDV are calculated which later helps in determining the LVEF.
-Disk method (Simpson’s rule) and the Dodge-Sandler area-length method are the most commonly used mathematical methods.
+The disk method (Simpson’s rule) and the Dodge-Sandler area-length method are the most commonly used mathematical methods.
 Dodge-Sandler area-length method is the most commonly used method because LV in the 30 degrees right anterior oblique view and 60 degrees left anterior oblique view resembles an ellipse.
 This makes the longitudinal axis of the ventricular cavity to coincide with the longitudinal axis of this shape.
-Ventricular volume is obtained calculating the volume of the ellipsoid.
+Ventricular volume is obtained by calculating the volume of the ellipsoid.

 Left ventricular ejection fraction is a powerful predictor of cardiac mortality.
 In clinical practice, LVEF has become the primary criterion used for defibrillator placement.
 The MADIT II (Second Multicenter Automated Defibrillator Implantation) trial has demonstrated a significant reduction in sudden cardiac death and all-cause mortality after implantable cardioverter-defibrillator device (ICD) placement among patients with previous myocardial infarction and LVEF of less than 30%.
 LVEF now occupies a central position in guidelines for the use of ICD when recommended for primary prevention of sudden cardiac death.

-Among heart failure patients, higher LVEFs were associated with a linear decrease in mortality up to a LVEF of 45%.
+Among heart failure patients, higher LVEFs were associated with a linear decrease in mortality up to an LVEF of 45%.
 However, increases above 45% were not associated with further reductions in mortality.
 Although LVEF is a strong independent predictor of mortality in heart failure patients, the prognostic value of LVEF should be interpreted in the context of other established risk factors.
 Current American College of Cardiology/American Heart Association guidelines recommend the routine assessment of LVEF in heart failure patients to guide therapy but fall short of defining a relationship between LVEF and prognosis.